googleapis/google-cloud-python/ndb/MIGRATION_NOTES.md

 - `Model.__repr__` will use `_key` to describe the entity's key when there is also a user-defined property named `key`.
 For an example, see the class docstring for `Model`.
+- `Future.set_exception` no longer takes `tb` argument.
+Python 3 does a good job of remembering the original traceback for an exception and there is no longer any value added by manually keeping track of the traceback ourselves.
+  This method shouldn't generally be called by user code, anyway.
+- `Future.state` is omitted as it is redundant.
+Call `Future.done()` or `Future.running()` to get the state of a future.

 ## Bare Metal